GameDevCoder/portfolio/_clients/cavia.md

 ### Overview

-I worked a little on procedural particle effects programming for the Playstation 3 title "Nier Gestalt".
+I worked on some procedural particle effects for the Playstation 3 title "Nier Gestalt".

 &nbsp;